Panama sand-eel

 The Panama sand-eel (Bascanichthys panamensis, also known as the Panamic sand-eel in Mexico) is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Seth Eugene Meek and Samuel Frederick Hildebrand in 1923.
-It is a marine, tropical eel which is known from the eastern central Atlantic Ocean, including the Gulf of California, Mexico, Costa Rica, Panama, and Nicaragua.
+It is a marine, tropical eel which is known from the eastern central Pacific Ocean, including the Gulf of California, Mexico, Costa Rica, Panama, and Nicaragua.
 It dwells at a maximum depth of 30 m, and inhabits sandy sediments, sometimes in estuaries and mangroves.
 Males can reach a maximum total length of 76 cm.

 The IUCN redlist currently lists the Panama sand-eel as Least Concern, due to a lack of major threats and observed population decline.
 It notes, however, that coastal development in its range could prove problematic for the species.